elisa-tech/wg-osep/Contributions/Linux_Memory_Management_Essentials.md

          1. no free pages are available (unusual but possible) and the kernel will have to try to obtain one, in one of the ways described above
          2. the content needs to be loaded from a file, and the operation is blocking, because the retrieval process is much slower.
+      3. the only exception, where pages are specifically allocated before the process is started, is the beginning of the stack; here process arguments and context are stored.
       Either way, it is difficult to know if/when a process is not going to generate any more faults, and it is very much not deterministic.
+5. creations of threads for an existing process reuses the process memory map almost entirely, however an additional stack is allocated for each new thread, picking an address range between the live ends of heap and primary stack.
+   The sizes of these additional stacks are defined at creation time, but allocation of physical pages happens on-demand.
-6. as also decribed in the previous point, the kernel uses various optimisations for dealing with processes on-demand mapping:
+6. as also decribed in the previous points, the kernel uses various optimisations for dealing with processes on-demand mapping:
    1. a physical page is allocated and mapped to a process only when the process accesses it, otherwise it might not be present:
       1. file backed pages are allocated/mapped only when read/written to
       2. anonymous pages are allocated only when written to